Atx85/vue-ts-widget-practice/README.md

  - responsiveness - when getting closer to mobile state the components columns don't behave as expected
     - added css grid to satisfy criteria
  - scaleability not the best - when adding more components there is some issue
- - acessibility - I forgot to ask for details on this
+ - accessibility - I forgot to ask for details on this